Probing QCD Phase Structure by Baryon Multiplicity Distribution: Lee--Yang zero structure

-With this algorithm, we can construct LYZ diagrams from $Z_n$.
-First, we study the LYZs of the lattice QCD simulation.
-Here we do not distinguish $u$ and $d$ quarks.
-Details of calculating $Z_n$ with a lattice QCD simulation are given in \cite{NN2012}, where the fugacity expansion formula \cite{NN2010} plays an essential role to obtain $Z_n$.
-We update 11000 trajectories including 3000 thermalization ones.
-The measurement is performed at each 10 (20) trajctries for $8^3\times4 (10^3\times4)$.
-The Monte Carlo update is performed with the fermion measure at $\mu=0$; thus we avoid any sign problem due to the complex fermion determinant.
-However, an overlap problem still exists, especially at low temperatures.
-When evaluating $Z_n$, the corresponding operators fluctuate rapidly.
+First, we study the LYZs obtained by lattice QCD simulation.
+Here we do not distinguish between $u$ and $d$ quarks.
+Details of calculating $Z_n$ by lattice QCD simulation are given in \cite{NN2012}, where the fugacity expansion formula \cite{NN2010} plays an essential role in obtaining $Z_n$.
+We update 11000 trajectories including 3000 thermalization trajectories.
+The measurement is performed every 10 (20) trajectories for a $8^3\times4 (10^3\times4)$ lattice size.
+A Monte Carlo update is performed with the fermion measure at $\mu=0$; thus, we avoid the sign problem due to the complex fermion determinant.
+However, an overlap problem may still exist.